 SAIL offers a free counselling service for 26 weeks initially.
 Counselling is provided by student placement and qualified volunteer counsellors.

-All volunteers work to the British Association of Counselling and psychotherapy Ethical Framework.
+All volunteers work to the British Association of Counselling and Psychotherapy Ethical Framework.

 SAIL offers a trauma informed approach focussed on individual need.
 There is an emphasis on relationship and building a therapeutic alliance.
-Thereapy is reviewed six weekly, enabling changes to be made resulting in a tailored approach to meet client identified individual need.
+Therapy is reviewed six weekly, enabling changes to be made resulting in a tailored approach to meet client identified individual need.